 Look at the context of the poem for clues about the line-length.
-In an iambic pentameter poem, every line will have five feet, even if the poet has used variation so that some of those feet are not iambs.
+In an iambic pentameter poem, every line will have five feet , even if the poet has used variation so that some of those feet are not iambs.
+In a dactylic tetrameter poem, every line will have four feet, most of them dactyls with maybe a few trochees thrown in.
 As a good rule of thumb, remember that there is usually at least one accent per foot; so, if you know from the other lines that a poem is written in pentameter, your scansion of each line should have at least five accents in it.

 While most lines scan quite straightforwardly, some lines are difficult to scan.
 There are even a few lines that critics have spent decades arguing over the correct way of scanning.
 So, if you get confused about a particular line, don't worry too much about it.
 The following advice will help with tricky lines: